 The reason why people would agree to adopt alternative dispute resolution is because of the various advantages:

-Alternative dispute resolutions can be done in weeks/months whereas litigation through court can take years
+Alternative dispute resolutions can be done in weeks/months whereas litigation through court can take years, especially if the losing party appeals against the decisions of the lower courts

 Lawyers and experts are employed for a shorter period of time, so the fees for their work time are lower in comparison to the costs of court litigation; People who cannot necessarily afford court litigation can thus go for alternative dispute resolution instead